-The new Bond 45 is making carbonara a la everything bagel
+Bond 45 reopens in its new home with everything bagel-flavored carbonara - amNewYork

 The drinks menu by a Roman sommelier and mixologist assembles wines from around the world, locally brewed craft beers and ciders and cocktails like the Bond Cup (pineapple-infused vodka, lime, passion fruit, yuzu) and Fall in Jalisco (tequila, figs, chamomile and sage syrup, lime).

-Bond 45, which has a sister location in Maryland, will be open seven days a week, 11 a.m. until late.
+Bond 45, which has a sister location in Maryland, is open seven days a week, 11 a.m. until late.
 Prices are $30 and under.